Create a Website Account - Manage notification subscriptions, save form progress and more.

-The mortgage company also receives the tax information upon there request.
-Most mortgage company's receive a copy of the tax records electronically and pay taxes based on this file.
+The mortgage company also receives the tax information upon their request.
+Most mortgage company’s receive a copy of the tax records electronically and pay taxes based on this file.
 You can contact the mortgage company to confirm if a notice was received or if a payment will be made.

 For real property: Get an attorney to prepare a new deed and have it recorded at the York County Register of Deeds Office.